dankunlee/Simple-Web-Server/README.md

 # Simple-Web-Server
-Simple Web Server in Python3\
-This is built as a part of Computer Network Course (4C03) assignment
+This is built as a part of Computer Network Course (4C03) assignments\
+Run following command: python3 WebServer.py <port #>\
+Open index page on a browser: localhost:<port #>/index.html